ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 ```

 ### Creating the List Layout
-Unfortunately, if you visited `http://localhost:1313/projects`, instead of a list of projects, you won’t see anything at all.
-That’s because you haven’t defined a layout
+Unfortunately, if you visited `http://localhost:1313/projects`, instead of a list of projects, you won't see anything at all.
+That's because you haven't defined a layout
 that displays lists.
-Let’s do that now.
+Let's do that now.

-Up until this point, you’ve only worked with individual pages, like the home page or a project page.
-You haven’t done anything with lists of content yet.
-But if you’re looking to show a list of tags, categories, or in this case, projects, you have to define a layout for those named `list.html`.
+Up until this point, you've only worked with individual pages, like the home page or a project page.
+You haven't done anything with lists of content yet.
+But if you're looking to show a list of tags, categories, or in this case, projects, you have to define a layout for those named `list.html`.

-Let’s define a default list template that will work for all list pages on the site.
+Let's define a default list template that will work for all list pages on the site.
 Open the file `themes/basic/layouts/_default/list.html` and add the following code to the file, which displays the title of the content page and builds a list of links to each content page:
 ```html
 {{ define "main" }}
 <h2>{{ .Title }}</h2>